-Why did Scentre Group chose to partner with Tile Warehouse on this particular Westfield project?
+Why did Scentre Group choose to partner with Tile Warehouse on this particular Westfield project?

-SG were looking for an organisation that had the scale and financial strength to deliver operationally as well as substantial knowledge and expertise.
-They chose Tile Warehouse because we have in-depth knowledge of natural stone, the logistics to manage a project of this scale and understanding of SG's requirement's.
+SG was looking for an organisation that had the scale and financial strength to deliver operationally as well as substantial knowledge and expertise.
+They chose Tile Warehouse because we have in-depth knowledge of natural stone, the logistics to manage a project of this scale, and an understanding of SG's requirements.
 Also, the Volokas Marble we submitted met their design requirements.

 Why 'Greek' Volokas marble?

-The SG design team selected Volokas as the right look even though using natural marble in a shopping malls in NZ is not common.
-However, SG are very experienced in shopping mall sealing, cleaning and maintenance so understand the requirement's from both an installation and maintenance perspective.
+The SG design team selected Volokas as the right look even though using natural marble in shopping malls in NZ is not common.
+However, SG is very experienced in shopping mall sealing, cleaning and maintenance so understand the requirement's from both an installation and maintenance perspective.